- Nómina

 Owner’s Draw vs. Salary

 While it may sound ideal to have easy access to business funds whenever you choose, taking an owner's draw isn't the only way to get income from your business.
-Owners can also opt to take a regular salary instead of or in addition to an owners draw, and each method comes with certain tax implications for both the owner and the business.
+Owners can also opt to take a regular salary instead of, or in addition to, an owner’s draw.
+But be aware, each method comes with certain tax implications for both the owner and the business.

 The Owner's Draw Method